awslabs/unicornflix/documentation/Admin.md

 Let's start with adding connections to all of our AWS resources, so that we can start communicating back and forth with our API and Auth components we added earlier.

-1. In an IDE open `unicornflix/src/index.js`
+1. In an IDE open `unicornflix/src/index.js`.
+This is the root of our react application.
 1. Insert at the top of the file an import to bring in all the required resources for the API and Auth that we created.
 Inside the `aws-exports` file contains all the API and Auth definitions that are required for this workshop.

     ```javascript